cmtchssn/Dissertation/README.md

 Make a registry that holds every object in the scene, and devise a way to tell any object based on any parameter to play.

 Start with the trigger and have fun!

+### Jesse Meeting 012
+I think it is time to show Jesse what I've got and discuss the direction I should take for the next week.
+Likely, I should start with connecting to mixers in the scene for some more interesting music, then move on to terrain.

+Spawn in hand.
+Script on camera that makes inspector.
+Making choices for audio files automatic.
+You want to drag and drop the audio in and have the code do the rest.
+Consolidate info about whole system set with an inspector for various values, like base names for audio, default sizes/volume/layer triggers/etc.